failmap/failmap/docs/source/topics/usage/user_guide.md

 ## The admin website
-Use the admin website to perform standard [data-operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), run a series of actions on the data and read documentation of the internal workings of the failmap software.
+Use the admin website to perform standard [data-operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), run a series of actions on the data and read documentation of the internal workings of the Web Security Map software.

 The admin website is split up in four key parts:
 1. Authentication and Authorization